 - 9.1 Grab samples must be collected in glass containers.
-Conventional sampling practices should be followed, except that the bottle must not be prerinsed with sample before collection.
+Conventional sampling practices8 should be followed, except that the bottle must not be prerinsed with sample before collection.
 Composite samples should be collected in refrigerated glass containers in accordance with the requirements of the program.
-Automatic sampling equipment must be as free as possible of Tygon tubing and other potential sources of contamination. - 9.2 All samples must be iced or refrigerated at 4°C from the time of collection until extraction. - 9.3 All samples must be extracted within seven days of collection and completely analyzed within 40 days of extraction.
+Automatic sampling equipment must be as free as possible of Tygon tubing and other potential sources of contamination. - 9.2 All samples must be iced or refrigerated at 4°C from the time of collection until extraction.
+PAHs are known to be light sensitive; therefore, samples, extracts, and standards should be stored in amber or foil-wrapped bottles in order to minimize photolytic decomposition.
+Fill the sample bottles and, if residual chlorine is present, add 80 mg of sodium thiosulfate per liter of sample and mix well.
+EPA Methods 330.4 and 330.5 may be used for measurement of residual chlorine.9 Field test kits are available for this purpose. - 9.3 All samples must be extracted within seven days of collection and completely analyzed within 40 days of extraction.2